LunarG/CrashDiagnosticLayer/README.md

-# Graphics Flight Recorder
+# Crash Diagnostic Layer

-The Graphics Flight Recorder (GFR)  is a Vulkan layer to help track down and identify the cause of GPU hangs and crashes.
+The Crash Diagnostic Layer (CDL)  is a Vulkan layer to help track down and identify the cause of GPU hangs and crashes.
 It works by instrumenting command buffers with completion tags.
 When an error is detected a log file containing incomplete command buffers is